Blobscan/blobscan/.changeset/strong-masks-remain.md

 "@blobscan/web": patch
 ---

-A new label "reorg" has been added to the reorged slots/blocks search results
+Added a new label "reorg" to the reorged slots/blocks search results